raspberrypilearning/from-me-to-you/en/step_2.md

 + **imagine** and investigate for part of your project, you can go straight to Scratch or use paper if you prefer;
 + **make** it using Code, Sounds and the Paint Editor;
 + **interact** with it to test and see if it works, reflect on your project, you may also want to show someone else and get their feedback;
-+ go round again, either refining what you have made so far or adding more.
++ go round again, either by refining what you have made so far or adding more.

 **Tip**: It's best to start small and simple and keep adding to your project until you're happy with it or you run out of time.
 You can always add more later.